royaloakonshore/simplified/docs/00-product-requirements.md

     *   **Profitability Reporting (NEW):** Dashboard views and reports on profit margins (overall, by product, by customer - based on invoiced item profits). **[PENDING]**

 **Next Steps (High-Level):**
-1.  **Fix Remaining Type Errors:** Address the 'implicit any' errors in `src/lib/api/routers/invoice.ts`.
-2.  **Company Default VAT Rate:** Implement the fallback logic for company-level default VAT rate in `invoiceRouter.createFromOrder` and potentially other relevant places.
-3.  **Inventory Enhancements (as per new requirements):**
+1.  **Inventory Enhancements (as per new requirements):**
-    *   Implement `quantityOnHand` editing in `InventoryItemForm` (creation/edit).
+    *   Implement `quantityOnHand` as a single, directly editable field in `InventoryItemForm` and the inventory list table.
     *   Add editable `quantityOnHand` column to inventory table with quick adjustment mutation.
+    *   Add `leadTimeDays` field to Inventory Items and display it.
+    *   Add `vendorSku` and `vendorItemName` fields (conditional visibility) to Inventory Items.
-    *   Add "Product Category" column and filtering to inventory table.
+    *   Add `InventoryCategory` functionality (display as pill tags, enable filtering) to inventory and pricelist.
     *   Enhance inventory table with search, advanced filtering, pagination, and sorting.
-4.  **Production Kanban/Table Enhancements:**
+2.  **Production Kanban/Table Enhancements:**
     *   Implement BOM information view within Kanban cards/table rows.
+3.  **Customer Module Enhancements:**
+    *   Change Customer table "Edit" button to a dropdown with actions: Create Invoice, Create Quotation, Create Work Order, Edit Customer (prefilling customer info).
-5.  **Customer History UI:** Implement UI for displaying customer order/invoice history and total net revenue.
+    *   Implement UI for displaying customer order/invoice history and total net revenue.
+4.  **Order & Invoice Module Enhancements:**
+    *   Implement searchable select dropdowns for Item and Customer selection in Order/Invoice forms.
+    *   Add multi-select checkboxes and bulk actions (e.g., Print PDF placeholder) to Order and Invoice tables.
-6.  **BOM Management UI:** Develop the user interface for creating and managing Bills of Materials.
+5.  **BOM Management UI:** Develop the user interface for creating and managing Bills of Materials.
-7.  **Dashboard Implementation:** Populate the dashboard with actual data and metrics.
+6.  **Dashboard Implementation:** Populate the dashboard with actual data and metrics.
-8.  **Reporting Features:** Develop basic sales, inventory, and profitability reports.
+7.  **Reporting Features:** Develop basic sales, inventory, and profitability reports.
-9.  **PDF Generation:** Implement PDF generation for Invoices, Credit Notes, Orders, and Pricelists.
+8.  **PDF Generation:** Implement PDF generation for Invoices, Credit Notes, Orders, and Pricelists.
-10. **Stock Alerts:** Develop UI for displaying stock alerts.
+9.  **Stock Alerts:** Develop UI for displaying stock alerts.
-11. **Build Error Resolution & TypeScript Health:** Proactively address any new build errors or TypeScript issues that arise.
-Prioritize a clean `npx tsc --noEmit` and passing `npm run build`.
+10. **Build Health & TypeScript Health:** Proactively address any new build errors or TypeScript issues that arise.
+Prioritize a clean `npx tsc --noEmit` and passing `npm run build`. **[Ongoing, significant progress made - build is stable]**
-12. **Testing & Refinement:** Thoroughly test all modules and refine UI/UX based on feedback.
+11. **Testing & Refinement:** Thoroughly test all modules and refine UI/UX based on feedback.